aebergl/MatSurv/README.md

 * 'NoPlot': A true/false value which, if true, no figure is created (default: false)

-* 'CalcP': A true/false value which, if true, a log rank test is performed and displayed on the KM-plot. (default: true)
+* 'NoRiskTable': A true/false value which, if true, no risk table is included in the KM-plot. (default: false)

 * 'CutPoint': Either a string or scalar/vector with cut points to be used for defining groups based on a continuous 'GroupVar' input variable